sensu/sensu-docs-legacy/source/docs/0.23/handlers.md

 severities
 : description
   : An array of check result severities the handler will handle.
-Event resolution bypasses this filtering.
+    _NOTE: event resolution bypasses this filtering._
 : required
   : false
 : type